230Daniel/Utili/SelfHosting.md

 4. Once you have purchased your virtual server, your cloud provider will tell you its IPv4 address.
 Note this down as you will need it throughout the setup process.

+5. In a PowerShell window on your PC, run `ssh-keygen; Get-Content ~/.ssh/id_rsa.pub`.
+Command prompt is not the same as PowerShell, this will not work in Command Prompt!
+Note down the public key which is printed, it starts with `ssh-rsa`, and ends with `rsa-key-00000000`.

-5. Connect to your server over SSH.
+6. Connect to your server over SSH.
 Again, you cloud provider should provide a guide on how to do this.
 After this stage you should have remote terminal access to your virtual server.
+Eg. `ssh root@12.34.56.78` but with your server's IPv4 address.

-6. Install sudo by running `apt update && apt install sudo -y`
+7. Install sudo by running `apt update && apt install sudo -y`.

-7. Create a new user by running `useradd -m utili -s /bin/bash`.
-You can change the username "utili" to anything you want.
-If you are not prompted to create a password, create one with `passwd utili`.
-Add the new user to the sudoers and docker groups with `usermod -aG sudo utili && usermod -aG docker utili`.
+8. Create a new user by running `useradd -m utili -s /bin/bash && passwd -d utili`.

+9. Add the new user to the sudoers and docker groups with `groupadd docker; usermod -aG sudo utili && usermod -aG docker utili`.
-8. On your PC, if you do not already have an SSH key, run `ssh-keygen; Get-Contents ~/.ssh/id_rsa.pub` in a PowerShell window to create one.
-Command prompt is not the same as PowerShell, this will not work in Command Prompt!
-Copy the public key which is printed, it starts with `ssh-rsa`, and ends with `rsa-key-00000000`.

-9. On your virtual server, switch to the newly created user with `su utili`.
+10. Switch to the newly created user with `su utili`.
 Create the SSH configuration directory with `mkdir ~/.ssh`.

-Run `nano ~/.ssh/authorized_keys` to open a text editor.
-Paste your public key into this file, you might need to right-click or use CTRL+SHIFT+V instead of the usual CTRL+V. Exit the text editor with `CTRL+X`, `y`, then `Enter`.
+11. Run `nano ~/.ssh/authorized_keys` to open a text editor.
+Paste the public key into this file, you created this in step 5.
+You might need to right-click or use `Ctrl+Shift+v` instead of the usual `Ctrl+v`.

+12. Exit the text editor with `Ctrl+x`, `y`, then `Enter`.

-10. On your PC, confirm that you can log into the new user over SSH.
-For example, `ssh utili@12.34.56.78`.
+13. In a new PowerShell window on your PC, confirm that you can log into the new user over SSH.
+For example, `ssh utili@12.34.56.78` but with your server's IPv4 address.
 This will not require a password, instead your computer will automatically authenticate using the key you generated earlier.

-11. On your virtual server, return to the root user with `exit`.
-Open a text editor with `nano /etc/ssh/sshd_config`.
+14. Back on your old SSH session, return to the root user with `exit`.

+15. Open a text editor with `nano /etc/ssh/sshd_config`.
 Scroll down until you find the `PermitRootLogin` line.
-Remove the `#` at the start of the line, and change the value to `no`.
-Remove the `#` in front of `PubkeyAuthentication` and change its value to `yes`.
+Change the value to `no`.
+Remove the `#` in front of `PubkeyAuthentication` and make sure its value is `yes`.
 Finally, remove the `#` in front of `PasswordAuthentication` and change its value to `no`.
 The changed lines should look like this once you have completed this step:

 ```
 PermitRootLogin no